-A rainscreen system consists of an exterior siding, an air gap created by lumber furring strips (typically 3/4-inch or more in thickness and 3.5 inches or more in width), a water resistive barrier (WRB layer), and the structural sheathing substrate which is OSB for SIPs.
-The function of the siding is to shed the large majority of the precipitation and to protect the WRB/ substrate from UV degradation.
+A rainscreen system consists of an exterior siding, an air gap created by stickering, a water resistive barrier (WRB layer), and the structural sheathing substrate which is OSB for SIPs.
+The function of the siding is to shed the large majority of the precipitation and to protect the WRB/substrate from UV degradation.
 Since the siding will not completely shed external moisture, it is imperative to provide drainage of any moisture that penetrates through the siding.
 The ventilated air gap made by furring between the siding and WRB in a rainscreen allows the moisture that penetrates or is absorbed by the siding from rain and dew to drain and evaporate quickly.

-A back-ventilated cladding may be appropriate for some climate zones and moisture regions.
+SIP DESIGN-BP 8.4: A back-ventilated cladding may be appropriate for some climate zones and moisture regions.